Malikil/CSIS3540Project/commands.md

 All messages will have several segments, separated by semi-colons (`;`).
 The first word will be all caps, and determines the main goal of the message.
 The last segment of a message will always be `END`, even if messages don't have other information in the body.
 A special exception exists for logging in, as that message is only sent once as the first message sent either way. `END` is not required for login.

 Whitespace next to semicolons should be ignored, and can optionally be included to help readability of commands in-code.
 Whitespace can include newlines, so when reading information make sure to keep reading until `END` is found.
+If the first segment of a message is empty, that signals the end of the connection.
+Even if `END` would otherwise be received later.

 ## Client
 ### Logging in